 At the appointment, an official will check over all your documents before submitting your application.
 As long as all the necessary conditions are met, your application will usually be successful and your permanent residence permit issued.

 The foreigners’ office will write to you to let you know when the permit is ready for you to collect.
 If for any reason your application is unsuccessful, you will be informed in writing and be given the chance to lodge an appeal.

 Permanent residence permit costs

-The cost of applying for a permanent settlement permit varies according to your personal circumstances.
-The fee for a general settlement permit is usually 135 euros.
-If you are self-employed or classified as highly-skilled, the fee may be higher.
+The cost of applying for a permanent settlement permit varies according to your professional circumstances.
+The fee for a general settlement permit is usually 113 euros.
+For self-employed workers it is 124 euros and highly-qualified people have to pay 147 euros.

 Expiration of permanent residency

 If you leave Germany for a period of more than six months, your permanent settlement permit will expire.
 If you hold an EU permanent residence permit, it will expire after a 12-month stay outside the European Union.

 Whilst having permanent residency status brings many advantages, it does not give you certain rights enjoyed by those who have German citizenship.
 For instance, a permanent settlement permit does not enable to you to vote in elections or have a German passport.
 If you have lived in Germany for more than eight years, you may choose to apply for German citizenship instead.